Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 7. Shopify for standard eCommerce shops

-Shopify is technically a commerce platform, but if you mainly create product and category pages, it might have all the content management power you need.
+Shopify is technically a commerce platform, but if you primarily create product and category pages, it might provide all the content management you need.

 Shopify for SEO.jpeg